 How Habitat Germany addresses the need around the world

 Habitat for Humanity Germany raised funds to support building projects in Ethiopia, Cote d’ Ivoire, Haiti, Indonesia, Japan, Cambodia, Argentina, India, Chile, Malawi, Nepal, Philippines, Thailand, Vietnam and Zambia.
-In Europe and Central Asia, it has financed building of homes for disadvantaged families in Portugal, Romania and Poland; alternative water supply in Kyrgyzstan and making homes safer for earthquakes in Tajikistan.
+In Europe and Central Asia, it has financed building of homes for disadvantaged families in Macedonia, Portugal, Romania and Poland; alternative water supply in Kyrgyzstan and making homes safer for earthquakes in Tajikistan.

 Habitat for Humanity Germany also partners with international schools and colleges in Germany, Austria and Switzerland.
 Every year, about 22 teams of students and teachers go for one or two weeks to build or renovate homes alongside low-income families in need of decent shelter.
 Work with Habitat allows school and corporate volunteer teams to raise their social responsibility and strengthen community spirit through service learning.

 The school and corporate teams that participated in Global Village trips in 2015/16 helped Habitat for Humanity Germany by donating more than $385,000 in total.